 3. Fire Starter

 Matches (water proof or in plastic bag) or lighter.
 We also recommend a commercial firestarter and/or a candle.
 Commercial firestarters can be purchased at outdoor stores like Mountain Equipment Coop.

-4. Extra clothes
+4. Warm clothes

 Although a multi tool is preferred, a good pocket knife with a quality blade will suffice.
 It may also be worth carrying a small pruning saw for cutting branches when building a shelter or fire.

 Large orange plastic bag and thermal tarp.

 7. Water (gatorade crystals recommended) and food (high energy food bars)